ylhclwt/Apology/README.md

 # Apology
-Apology to youth, a Wechat oddical account callback
+Apology to youth, a Wechat offical account app and management page